spring-attic/spring-xd-samples/batch-notifications/README.md

 * Spring XD 1.1.0.M2 or later ([Instructions](https://github.com/SpringSource/spring-xd/wiki/Getting-Started))

-## Building
+## Building with Maven

 Build the sample simply by executing:

 	$ mvn clean package

 The project [pom][] declares `spring-xd-module-parent` as its parent.
 This adds the dependencies needed to compile and test the module and also configures the [Spring Boot Maven Plugin][] to package the module as an uber-jar, packaging any dependencies that are not already provided by the Spring XD container.
-In this case there are no additional dependencies so the artifact is built as a common jar. ee the [Modules][] section in the Spring XD Reference for more details on module packaging.
+In this case there are no additional dependencies so the artifact is built as a common jar.
+See the [Modules][] section in the Spring XD Reference for more details on module packaging.

+## Building with Gradle

+	$./gradlew clean bootRepackage

+The project's [build.gradle][] applies the `spring-xd-module` plugin, providing analagous build and packaging support for gradle.
+This plugin also applies the [Spring Boot Gradle Plugin][] as well as the [propdeps plugin][].

 ## Running the Sample